EvilPiza/Syphon-lang/README.md

 - Example: `.\syphon PythonButSlower.syp` (I include " .\ " because my machine is weird, you probably wont have to)
 - To only *Compile* Syphon and not run it just add `-c` to the end!!
 - Example: `.\syphon ILoveSyphon.syp -c`
-- To delete the Python file after it runs add the `-d` parameter!! (it almost makes Syphon look like an independant language!!)
+- To delete the Python file after it runs add the `-d` parameter!!